dee077/GSOC_Organization_Analysis/Readme.md

     adjust the script accordingly.

 - **URL Consistency:**
-    The script utilizes a sample URL (`https://summerofcode.withgoogle.com/archive/{year}/organizations`) for testing and development purposes.
-Ensure that the structure
-    of the URLs for organization details remains consistent across different years.
+    The script utilizes this URL (`https://summerofcode.withgoogle.com/archive/2023/organizations`) for testing and development purposes.
+Ensure that the structure of the URLs for organization details remains consistent across different years.
 If there are changes, update the script accordingly to target the correct HTML elements.

 - **Class Targeting:**
     The script targets specific HTML elements using class names.
 If the classes associated with the elements of